 The New Jersey Department of Education is headed by a commissioner appointed by the governor subject to confirmation by the state Senate.
 The commissioner works with the State Board of Education, a thirteen-member citizen board appointed by the governor which approves educational policies proposed by the commissioner, confirms his or her appointees, and hears appeals of the commissioner’s decisions on disputes arising from school law.
 Its members are appointed to six-year terms and serve without compensation.

 The Department is responsible for ensuring that local schools comply with state and federal laws and regulations.
 It also oversees pupil transportation services and directs education programs for adults and for persons who are handicapped, disadvantaged or foreign-born.
-For the fiscal 2015-2016 year which ends on June 30, 2016, the Department's budget is $10.9 billion, with slightly over $9 billion of that amount allocated for state aid to local school districts.
+For the fiscal 2022-2023 year which ends on June 30, 2023, the Department's budget is $107 million, with an additional $9.9 billion allocated for state aid to local school districts.

 * New Jersey Department of Education